Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Conclusions

+We demonstrated that the electron and phonon fluids can have very different viscosities, and that the electronic viscosity can be controlled through doping.
+In particular, the electronic shear viscosity decreases with temperature for all doping levels, displaying a trend reminiscent of liquids, while the phonon shear viscosity increases with temperature and is only weakly affected by doping, displaying a gas-like trend.
+In addition, the electronic volume viscosity changes qualitatively with doping: it increases with temperature in weakly doped graphite; upon increasing electron doping it becomes smaller and nearly temperature independent.

+We also discussed how the emergence of compressible electron flow sets apart thermoelectric hydrodynamics from the incompressible electron-only hydrodynamic flow in doped graphene \cite{Torre2015,levitov2016electron}, and showed that the compressibility of electron flow can be tested by experimental measurements of the electrical potential.

-Additionally, it is worth noting that the theory and methodology developed here for thermoelectric hydrodynamics shares several formal analogies with other coupled transport phenomena in solids --- e.g., involving drag between phonons and photons~\cite{glazov_valley_2020}, magnons and electrons~\cite{yamaguchi_microscopic_2019}, or phonons and magnons~\cite{pan_ab_2023} --- thus will inspire further novel developments and applications.
-We also release these developments open-source to the community in an extension of the Phoebe software suite \cite{phoebe}, enabling future investigations of electron-phonon drag effects and thermoelectric hydrodynamics.
+Additionally, the theory and methodology developed here for thermoelectric hydrodynamics share several formal analogies with other transport phenomena.
+The coexistence of a gradient-driven and a drift-velocity component in both the charge and heat flux is reminiscent of the diffusive and convective contributions to transport in rarefied classical fluids \cite{brenner_navierstokes_2005,sambasivam_numerical_2014,schwarz_openfoam_2023,maurer_second-order_2003,dongari_pressure-driven_2009}; the drift-velocity damping term is reminiscent of the dissipation term appearing in the hydrodynamic equations to describe fluids flowing through porous media \cite{balasubramanian_darcys_1987,dardis_lattice_1998,bresch_existence_2003,cai_weak_2008,zhang_uniqueness_2011}.
+More generally, the framework introduced here could be applied to describe other coupled transport phenomena in solids --- including drag between phonons and photons \cite{glazov_valley_2020}, magnons and electrons \cite{yamaguchi_microscopic_2019}, or phonons and magnons \cite{pan_ab_2023} --- and therefore will inspire further developments and applications.
+We also release these developments as open-source software to the community in an extension of the Phoebe software suite \cite{phoebe}, enabling future investigations of electron-phonon drag effects and thermoelectric hydrodynamics.

-We conclude by noting that our fundamental findings and methodological developments may also have direct technological applications.
-For example, in power electronics, where viscous violations of the diffusive energy-charge flux similarity property could be exploited to focus the charge flux and the parasitic heat flux in different device's regions.
-As such, our findings open new avenues to tackle the overheating problem in electronics, or even to design novel devices where viscous degrees of freedom allows unprecedented control and management on mixed heat and charge flows.
+We conclude by noting that our findings set the stage for engineering thermoelectric transport phenomena that are not simply controlled by temperature and voltage gradients.
+As such, they may enable the design of novel electronic devices where viscous degrees of freedom allow unprecedented control and management of mixed heat and charge flows.